Maarten Krabbé: Style and works

-As a more mature artist, one can see in his work how he explores styles and compositions of well-known colleagues in order to find out what makes them so special.
-We see works (paintings, etchings, drawings, gouaches) in the styles of, among others, Cézanne, Matisse, Géricault, Picasso, Doré, Vuillard and Klee, but always in his own stroke and with the liveliness that characterizes all of his work.
-Like his father he painted portraits by commission, among which is one of family members of Vincent van Gogh.
-In the war years of 1940 -1945, the now famous series of etchings was created on the subject of Miguel de Cervantes' early 17th century novel Don Quixote.
+As a mature artist, Krabbé explores styles and compositions of well-known colleagues.
+He produces paintings, etchings, drawings, gouaches in the styles of Cézanne, Matisse, Géricault, Picasso, Doré, Vuillard and Klee, but made with a style of liveliness that characterizes all of his work.
+Krabbé painted portraits by commission, among which is one of the family members of Vincent van Gogh.
+In the war years of 1940–1945, the now famous series of etchings was created on the subject of Miguel de Cervantes' early 17th century novel Don Quixote.
 After the war, these 18 etchings found their way to the Museo Casa Natal de Cervantes in Spain and just before his death eight masterly oil paintings on the same subject went to the same museum.
 In 1949 he created drawings and gouaches for the Bible.
 In the 1970s he painted a series of 72 gouaches on themes from One Thousand and One Nights.
-His later paintings, such as the Gardens breathe a very personal atmosphere with a power of color and optimism more likely to be associated with a younger painter.
+His later paintings, such as the Gardens intend to create a powerful atmosphere of color and optimism, reminiscent of a younger painter.